product guideMar 18, 2026·12 min read

 Weekly meeting load analysis with per-person Calendar Health Scores across 5 dimensions, back-to-back chain detection, and deep work erosion tracking delivered via Notion and Slack.

 The primary operating cost for Google Calendar Meeting Load Analyzer is the per-execution LLM inference cost.
-Based on ITP testing, the measured cost is: Cost per Run: $0.03–$0.10 per run.
+Based on Independent Test Protocol (ITP) testing, the measured cost is: Cost per Run: $0.03–$0.10 per run.
 This figure includes all API calls across all agents in the pipeline — not just the primary reasoning step, but every classification, scoring, and output generation call.

 Infrastructure costs are separate from per-execution LLM costs.
 You will need an n8n instance (self-hosted or cloud) and active accounts for the integrated services.
 The estimated monthly infrastructure cost is Weekly cost ~$0.03-0.10/run (~$0.12-0.40/month), depending on your usage volume and plan tiers.